-Central Crete, Looking South
+Central Crete, Looking South from Gioutas

 The economy has and remains largely agricultural-the olive and the grape.
 Olive groves and vineyards lie patchwork across the landscapes, punctuated by deep green cypress.
 More recently, greenhouses that supply Northern Europe with tomatoes and cucumbers during the winter months have been built on the southern slopes.
 The population of the Island is about 600,000.
 The capital Herlakilion, centrally located on the North is the largest city of about 200,000.